Susana López Charretón

 Susana López Charretón (born 19 June 1957) is a Mexican virologist specialized in understanding the mechanisms of infection of rotavirus.
 López Charretón has led a research program as principal investigator at the Biotechnology Institute (UNAM) in Cuernavaca, Mexico for over 25 years.

 From 2000 to 2010, she was a Howard Hughes Medical Institute International Research Scholar.

 In 2012, López Charretón received the L'Oréal-UNESCO Award for Women in Science – Latin America "for identifying how rotaviruses cause the death of 600,000 children each year".

 Early life and education

-Susana López Charretón was born in Mexico City in June 1957.
+Susana López Charretón was born in Mexico City in 1957.
 López Charretón knew from a young age that she wanted to pursue biology.
-López Charretón followed her passion for Biology and enrolled into the Universidad Nacional Autónoma de México (UNAM), where she completed her bachelor's in basic biomedical research in 1980, followed by a masters in 1983 and a PhD in 1986.
+López Charretón followed her passion for Biology and enrolled into the Universidad Nacional Autónoma de México (UNAM), where she completed her bachelor's in basic biomedical research in 1980, followed by a masters in 2003 and a PhD in 2006.
 While finishing her graduate degrees, she spent a few years at the California Institute of Technology (Caltech).

 López Charretón holds a bachelor's degree (1980), a master's degree (1983) and a doctorate degree (1986) in basic biomedical research from the National Autonomous University of Mexico (UNAM) and currently works for the Institute of Biotechnology of the same university.